 Note that it can sometimes be awkward when "basic user" is in front of a noun.
 For example: "To learn about basic user capabilities..." can sound like you're talking about user capabilities that are basic.
-To avoid this, rephrase to be more clear and/or link to the user type doc section from "basic user" or "full user."
+To avoid this, rephrase to be more clear and/or link to the user type doc from the mention of the user type.

-We recommend linking to the standard roles doc, which lists and defines the roles, and also explains how these roles are related to the default groups (Admin and User).
+When referencing roles, we recommend linking to the standard roles doc, which lists and defines the roles, and also explains how roles are related to the default groups (Admin and User).

-We recommend linking to the explanation of default groups for more context.
+When referencing the default groups, we recommend linking to the explanation of default groups.

 The following recommendations for permissions-related documentation philosophy applies primarly for documenting our New Relic One user model, not our original user model.

-We don't document restrictions related to user type (basic vs. full user) or default groups.
-Some information about why that is:
+For documentation about New Relic features, we don't document restrictions related to user type (basic user, core user, full platform user) or default groups.
+The only doc we explain what's available by user type is in the 'User type' documentation.
+Some reasoning about why that is:

 - API docs exception: Because APIs are not as obvious and transparent as the New Relic UI, we should document any requirements that SMEs think are relevant, which may include user type.
 Attempt to put any requirements for using an API in a single location, and not spread them throughout the docs.

-If you have questions about user type, user group, and user roles, see the User model doc.
+If you have questions about user type, user group, and user roles, see User management concepts.

-When thought necessary, we should document any roles or capabilities that gate access to a feature.
+When considered necessary, document any roles or capabilities that gate access to a feature.
 A few notes on this:

 - Note that our standard roles are just aggregations of capabilities.
-This means that several standard roles can all have several of the same capabilities.
+This means that there can be multiple standard roles that have some of same capabilities.
 In that case, in order to be more specific, you'd reference the capabilities, not the role.
 It is okay to use general, informal language when referencing capabilities, as is shown in the example below.

 - Some standard roles (like Billing user and Organization manager and Authentication domain manager) have capabilities that aren't exposed in the UI to customers, so this means that in those cases we'd have to just reference the role and not a specific capability.